small stones will help you connect to the world, in all its richness & complexity & juiciness.

 What do I do with my small stones?

-You might just want to keep them in a notebook.
+You might just want to keep them in a notebook or sometimes send them to friends.
 You might want to start your own blog.
-You can post your small stones on Twitter using #smallstone.
+You can post your small stones on social media using #smallstone.

 More examples of small stones